SparrOSDeveloperTeam/SparrOS-Bugzilla/README.md

 ## SparrOS Server Edition:

+# Note
-If you find any errors
+If you find any errors, please tell me in the comments @ <a href="https://susestudio.com/u/yoe">Suse Studio</a>.